Classic Umbrian day trips: scenic drives, crafts, wine tasting and authentic rustic-style restaurants

 - Antiche Sere.
 A simple place, overlooking a dreamy piazza, offers inexpensive home food.
 Piazza Garibaldi 10, Tel 0742 361 938 or Cell 3384359575

-- Osteria Il Podesta’.
-Traditional trattoria with the best tagliata (seared sliced steak) of the province and nice desserts.
+- Tagliavento.
+Pretty trattoria owned by the legendary Tagliavento butchers delicious tagliata (seared sliced steak) and nice desserts.
 Corso Matteotti 67, Tel.
 0742 361832

 It’s tiny but has a splendid little piazza, and even more splendid frescos of Benozzo Gozzoli in the church of San Francesco, which is part of the museum.
 After the frescoes walk downhill to the viewpoint outside the town walls.
 This is a particularly inspiring at sunset.

 - the hills around Montefalco are dotted with excellent wineries offering the local Sagrantino red, Grechetto, and Passito.
 Driving around and stopping for wine tasting especially at smaller estates like Scacciadiavoli, Romanelli, Dionigi or Di Filippo makes for a wonderful day.